MI-RADS: Mentorship in Radiology

 ① To promote diagnostic radiology and radiology subspecialties among medical students

-② To increase interest and application in diagnostic radiology and subsequently radiology subspecialties among medical students, with particular emphasis on increasing interest and application among female medical students
+② To increase interest in and application to diagnostic radiology and subsequently radiology subspecialties among medical students who have been historically under-represented in the specialty, with a particular emphasis on medical students who identify as female.

-To foster a community of support among female medical students seeking to pursue a career in diagnostic radiology or radiology subspecialties.
+③ To foster a community of support among medical students seeking to pursue a career in diagnostic radiology or radiology subspecialties.

 LEADERSHIP